Verbatiama/verbatiama.github.io/readme.md

 Project order
 1. Reproduce existing spreadsheet main page based hardcoded JSON file
+2. Commit the JSON file to this repo
+3. Fetch the JSON data onto the page
+4. Render the JSON as a table
-2. Convert JSON to CosmoDB
+6. Convert JSON file to CosmoDB
+7. Replace API call to point to CosmoDB
-3. Convert PowerShell script to an Azure funtion
+8. Convert PowerShell script to an Azure funtion
-4. Create an Azure function to update owned cards
+9. Create an Azure function to update owned cards
-5. Allow updates via Javascript on page
+10. Allow updates via Javascript on page
-6. Visualise folder
+11. Visualise folder
     - Lookup card images
     - Arrange into grid, navigate via book and page
     - Click on the image to set owned